costineesti/about-me/content/notes/foundation models 3.md

 If you take the entries of the gradient and sum them up, you get the diversion $div$.
 Here comes the nice idea of the **trace** of the Jacobian Matrix from [[genai4|Flow Matching]].
 This is how the Transformer comes to its answer. ufffff.....

-In other words: if probability mass is flowing with velocity field VV, this equation says "mass is conserved" — whatever flows in equals what flows out.
-The div⁡div (divergence) is the sum of partial derivatives of VV in all directions — it measures whether the flow is compressing or expanding at each point.
+In other words: if probability mass is flowing with velocity field $V$, this equation says "mass is conserved" — whatever flows in equals what flows out.
+The $div$ (divergence) is the sum of partial derivatives of $V$ in all directions — it measures whether the flow is compressing or expanding at each point.
 The [[transformers|Transformer]] arrives at its final output distribution by solving this PDE.

 ---